dawaffleman123/Math-Tools/README.md

 # Notes
 Feel free to modify the code or use it but please give credit where credit is due.
 DO NOT in anyway use this in a incorrect manner I am not responsible for what you do with this software.
 More will be added as I can make the software.
+I am a student so I may not be able to ansewer your questions right away but I will soon